Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges

 \subsection{Bias}

 Bias, in the most general sense, describes systematically erroneous output that portrays scenarios distortedly \citep{ShengCNP19}.
 In text generation, this distortion often leans towards or against certain demographic groups or concepts and amplifies biases in the training sets \citep{SunGTH19}.
 As bias can occur in different shapes, this problem touches several other areas, such as toxicity in text generation \citep{ZhengSVF23a} and sentiment-controlled text generation \citep{GhoshCLM17, HuangZJS20, Kawamae23, LiuSLS21}.
-Bias towards groups or concepts is a pressing problem for machine-generated text \citep{ShengCNP19, DhamalaSKK21}.
-Reducing bias can reduce the subliminal influence on perceived stereotypes by users of such systems and provide more neutral answers not steered by ideologies.
+Bias towards groups or concepts is a pressing problem for machine-generated text \citep{ShengCNP19, DhamalaSKK21}, and its mitigation can reduce the subliminal influence on perceived stereotypes by users of such systems.

 While the characteristics of bias are manifold, we identify three main types: \textit{exposure bias}, \textit{allocation bias}, and \textit{representation bias}.
 First, \textit{exposure bias} occurs when a model is only exposed to the training data distribution instead of its prediction \citep{KeneshlooSRR19}.
 To avoid \textit{exposure bias}, \citet{KeneshlooSRR19} remove the ground-truth dependency during training and use only the model distribution to minimize the loss function.
 Reinforcement learning concerning a metric like ROUGE \citep{Lin04a} can mitigate \textit{exposure bias} \citep{WangYTZ18, JinG22}.
 A Generative Adversarial Network can be employed as the generator constantly relies on its output during training \citep{ShenLC22}.
 Second, \textit{allocation bias} appears when models perform better on data associated with groups or situations overrepresented in the training data \citep{SunGTH19}. \citet{ZhaoWYO18} show how gender-specific \textit{allocation bias} can be mitigated by creating a second dataset with a swapped gender though it doubles the dataset size and is expensive to create.